stefanoborini/stefanoborini.github.io/_posts/2019-04-26-current-status-of-python-packaging.md

 the packages that you depend on.
 Typing them one by one is boring so people put the concrete dependencies (with hardcoded versions) in a file and then tell pip: "go read that file and install what's in there".
 And pip obliges.
 This file is the famous requirements.txt you might have seen around.

 **Ok, what is pip exactly?**

 A program that downloads packages and installs them.
-If they have dependencies, it installs the dependencies too.
+If they in turn have dependencies, it installs these sub-dependencies too.

 **How?**